-- 5.9.1 The AC Power Off Indication shall be provided from Control Point to both LCP and GTCS when an AC Power Off condition has occurred, battery is unhealthy, or the charger is unhealthy. - 5.9.2 Remote AC Power Off Indication from the Intermediate signal locations via Maintenance Code M shall be provided to both the Local Control Panel (LCP) and GTCS at the respective Control Point.
+- 5.9.1 The AC Power Off Indication shall be provided from the Control Point to both LCP and GTCS when an AC Power Off condition has occurred, the battery is unhealthy, or the charger is unhealthy. - 5.9.2 Remote AC Power Off Indication from the Intermediate signal locations via Maintenance Code M shall be provided to both the Local Control Panel (LCP) and GTCS at the respective Control Point. - 5.9.3 The AC Power Off Indication shall be parallel contacts for multiple tracks such that if any one track loses the Maintenance Code M, then the Indication shall activate for both LCP and GTCS.
+If this indication is not currently used at the location, it shall be disabled by vital configuration settings.